Eucalyptus: Fire hazard

-Eucalyptus oil is highly flammable; ignited trees have been known to explode.
+Eucalyptus oil is highly flammable and at high enough temperatures the oil expands quickening the spread of wildfires.
 Bushfires can travel easily through the oil-rich air of the tree crowns.
 Eucalypts obtain long-term fire survivability from their ability to regenerate from epicormic buds situated deep within their thick bark, or from lignotubers, or by producing serotinous fruits.

 In seasonally dry climates oaks are often fire-resistant, particularly in open grasslands, as a grass fire is insufficient to ignite the scattered trees.
-In contrast, a Eucalyptus forest tends to promote fire because of the volatile and highly combustible oils produced by the leaves, as well as the production of large amounts of litter high in phenolics, preventing its breakdown by fungi and thus accumulating as large amounts of dry, combustible fuel.
+In contrast, a eucalyptus forest tends to promote fire because of the volatile and highly combustible oils produced by the leaves, as well as the production of large amounts of litter high in phenolics, preventing its breakdown by fungi and thus accumulating as large amounts of dry, combustible fuel.
 Consequently, dense eucalypt plantings may be subject to catastrophic firestorms.
-In fact, almost thirty years before the Oakland firestorm of 1991, a study of Eucalyptus in the area warned that the litter beneath the trees builds up very rapidly and should be regularly monitored and removed.
-It has been estimated that 70% of the energy released through the combustion of vegetation in the Oakland fire was due to Eucalyptus.
-In a National Park Service study, it was found that the fuel load (in tons per acre) of non-native Eucalyptus woods is almost three times as great as native oak woodland.
+In fact, almost thirty years before the Oakland firestorm of 1991, a study of eucalyptuses in the area warned that the litter beneath the trees builds up very rapidly and should be regularly monitored and removed.
+It has been estimated that 70% of the energy released through the combustion of vegetation in the Oakland fire was due to eucalyptuses.
+In a National Park Service study, it was found that the fuel load (in tons per acre) of non-native eucalyptus woods is almost three times as great as native oak woodland.

-During World War II, one California town cut down their Eucalyptus trees to "about a third of their height in the vicinity of anti-aircraft guns" because of the known fire-fueling qualities of the trees, with the mayor telling a newspaper reporter, "If a shell so much as hits a leaf, it’s supposed to explode."
+During World War II, one California town cut down their eucalyptus trees to "about a third of their height in the vicinity of anti-aircraft guns" because of the known fire-fueling qualities of the trees, with the mayor telling a newspaper reporter, "If a shell so much as hits a leaf, it's supposed to explode."

 Falling branches

-Some species of Eucalyptus drop branches unexpectedly.
+Some species of eucalyptus drop branches unexpectedly.
 In Australia, Parks Victoria warns campers not to camp under river red gums.
 Some councils in Australia such as Gosnells, Western Australia, have removed eucalypts after reports of damage from dropped branches, even in the face of lengthy, well publicised protests to protect particular trees.
 A former Australian National Botanic Gardens director and consulting arborist, Robert Boden, has been quoted referring to "summer branch drop".
 Dropping of branches is recognised in Australia literature through the fictional death of Judy in Seven Little Australians.
-Although all large trees can drop branches, the density of Eucalyptus wood is high due to its high resin content, increasing the hazard.
+Although all large trees can drop branches, the density of eucalyptus wood is high due to its high resin content, increasing the hazard.